 MSHN's Treatment Specialists are available to assist treatment providers with questions pertaining to treatment programming.
 Treatment Specialists can assist with activities, such as new program proposals, program enhancement, development of women's speciality services (WSS) designation/enhancement, training needs related to treatment, and community collaboration efforts.
-Please contact the treatment specialist in your part of the region to address any needs or concerns or call (517) 253-7525.
+Please contact the treatment specialist assigned to support your agencyin your part of the region to address any needs or concerns or call (517) 253-7525.